react-native-village/aws-amplify-react-hooks/examples/reactNativeCRUD/README.md

 `npm install`

+# Step 2 - Register your AWS account

+We register according to this [instruction](https://aws-amplify.github.io/docs/) 📃 and check all 5 steps according to the video tutorial..
+Attention!!!
+You will need a bank card 💳, where should be more than 1 $ 💵 There we look and put the Amplify Command Line Interface (CLI)

-## Step 2 - Init Amplify
+## Step 3 - Init Amplify

 `amplify init`

 ![amplify init](https://miro.medium.com/max/2948/1*LFe2FrFge8oeAWV6BikVcg.png)

-## Step 3 - Connecting Authentication Plugin — Auth 🔐
+## Step 4 - Connecting Authentication Plugin — Auth 🔐
 Now that the application is in the cloud, you can add some features, such as allowing users to register with our application and log in.
 We connect the authentication plugin. amplify add auth